bbauska/meta-react-basics/README.md

 }
 ```

-To let the players know when the game is over, you can display text such
+<p>To let the players know when the game is over, you can display text such
 as "Winner: X" or "Winner: O".
 To do that you'll add a status section to
 the Board component.
 The status will display the winner if the game is
 over and if the game is ongoing you'll display which player's turn is
-next:
+next:</p>

 <details open>
   <summary>JavaScript</summary>